 Deschooling for Parents

-While we tend to focus on our kids, most parents also need to undergo a deschooling process.
-As parents, most of us attended public school and have adopted the belief system taught in schools.
+As parents, most of us attended public school and have adopted the belief systems taught in schools.
 If schools are good at doing one thing well, they teach us that education happens in school.

 As a result, before the pandemic, most parents had been so well-conditioned that they didn’t question whether their children would go to school.
 When children turn five, most parents send their kids to school without considering other educational alternatives.